Senri Kawaguchi: Career

 In 2011, as well as continuing session work, she made her first overseas trip as a drummer when Yamaha Drums invited her to showcase some of their new drum kits at the 2011 Winter NAMM Show in Anaheim, California.
 Later in the year, she travelled with Yamaha to China, to participate in the 2011 Tianjin Jiutai International Drum Festival.

 In 2012, she made her first national television appearance when, along with the members of Senri’s Super Session, she accompanied guitarist Kyoji Yamamoto at that year's Tokyo Crossover Night International Jazz Festival, which was broadcast by Fuji Television on their satellite channel.

 On her 16th birthday in January 2013, she released her first solo album A la Mode.
-In it she was accompanied by a number of Japanese musicians, including some that she had performed with in her BeeHive Sessions.
+There she was accompanied by a number of Japanese musicians, including some that she had performed with in her BeeHive Sessions.
 Later that year, she travelled to the Hua Hin Jazz Festival, where she performed with Jun Abe, Shingo Tanaka, the bassist of fusion jazz band T-Square, and Kay-Ta Matsuno.
 Towards the end of the year, she began a collaboration with Kiyomi Otaka the keyboard player from Casiopea 3rd, forming the fusion duo Kiyo*Sen. They released their first album Chocolate Booster in January 2014.
 The release of this album was followed up with a short tour later in the year.

 At the beginning of 2014, she went to Los Angeles to record her second solo album, Buena Vista.
 There, she met French smooth jazz and new-age music multi-instrumentalist Philippe Saisse, with whom she continues to work.
 She was also invited to be one of the international judges for the 2014 Hit Like a Girl drum competition, and has been a regular judge since then.
 Later in the year, she became involved in idol group E-Girls' tour of Japan, joining their support group as the drummer, giving her her first experience of performing at larger venues, including Tokyo's Budokan.
 Finally, in September, she made her first appearance at the Tokyo Jazz Festival.

 In April 2015, after graduating from senior high school, she moved to Tokyo to study social science at Waseda University.
 While studying at university she continued her session and studio work.
 In June that year, Kiyo*Sen released their second album Duology and followed it up with a short tour publicising the release.
 In August, she travelled to the 2015 Rock au château festival held in the grounds of the château de Villersexel in France.
 In September, she performed at the Super Mario 30th Anniversary Concert in Tokyo.
 She also became more in demand to work with other artists, either in concert, or as a session artist on albums, notably being invited to perform with Guthrie Govan on the Japanese leg of his Erotic Cakes tour at the end of 2015.
 She would work again with Govan, a year later, at the end of 2016.